thedges/PSEinsteinDiscoveryCard/README.md

 * <b>Color range definition for red,yellow,green</b> - a range of values to determine the color of the outcome score.
 The string is in format like "0-25,25-75,75-100" where first range defines red, second yellow and third green.
 * <b>Label for section 1</b> - the label to show at top of the first section of Einstein Discovery results
 * <b>Empty msg for section 1</b> - the message to show if this data is empty
 * <b>API field name for section 1</b> - the API field name of the object field to pull the Einstein Discovery analysis results.
-This field is rich text field that will store a value like "+ 43.78 units because Age at Admission is 25.77 to 29.69 and Program Category is Outpatient<br>+ 11.15 units because Program Category is Outpatient<br>- 8.872 units because Secondary Substance is None<br>- 6.052 units because of other factors from the baseline"
+This field is rich text field that will store a value like "`+ 43.78 units because Age at Admission is 25.77 to 29.69 and Program Category is Outpatient<br>+ 11.15 units because Program Category is Outpatient<br>- 8.872 units because Secondary Substance is None<br>- 6.052 units because of other factors from the baseline`"
 * <b>Label for section 2</b> - the label to show at top of the section section of Einstein Discovery results
 * <b>Empty msg for section 2</b> - the message to show if this data is empty
 * <b>API field name for section 2</b> - the API field name of the object field to pull the Einstein Discovery analysis results.
-This field is rich text field that will store a value like "- 52.7 units if you change Program Category to Crisis<br>- 33.66 units if you change Service to Intensive Residential<br>- 32.34 units if you change Service to Residential Rehab for Youth"
+This field is rich text field that will store a value like "`- 52.7 units if you change Program Category to Crisis<br>- 33.66 units if you change Service to Intensive Residential<br>- 32.34 units if you change Service to Residential Rehab for Youth`"

 The fields to create on the object to drive this component are: